SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/commutation_translation.md

 :alt: step13
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 13\.
-Attach the chute side support to the chute itself and bolt it to the middle aluminum extrusion.
+Attach the chute side support to the chute itself and bolt it to the middle aluminium extrusion.
 :::
 :::{figure} ../../images/commutation-translation-system-step14.svg
 :alt: step14